HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \subsubsection{User Type}

-The tested subject compromised a wide range of interaction styles and consistencies.
-Figure \ref{fig:Human_SubjectPerf} shows each subject's performance across all three scenarios sorted by mean time to capture.
-Some users, such as subjects 2, 3,4 and 5 showed consistently low mean time to captures.
+The tested subjects compromised a wide range of interaction styles and consistencies.
+Figure \ref{fig:Human_SubjectPerf} shows each subject's performance across all three scenarios sorted by mean TTC.
+Some users, such as subjects 2, 3, 4, and 5 showed consistently low mean TTC.
 Alternatively other users, such as subjects 32, 33, and 35 showed repeated failures to capture the target and a wide standard error across their respective scenarios.
-There are other instances, such as subject 1, where the target was captured primarily through luck on one instance and failed to capture it on other modes of interaction.
+There were other instances, such as with subject 1, where the target was captured primarily through luck for one mode of interaction and failed to capture to target on the other two modes.
 These trends are indicative that the method by which the user interacts with the agent can have a substantial effect in their resulting performance.
-Analysis of sketch frequency, user accuracy, availability, and camera views attempt to quantify the particular variables that influence the success of each interaction.
+Analysis of sketch frequency, user accuracy, availability, and number of camera views attempt to quantify the particular variables that influence the success of each interaction.

-Users drew anywhere from 1 to a maximum of 14 sketches throughout the simulation.
+\textbf{H2} predicted that there would be an optimal frequency of sketches, such as that found in the simulated experiments.
+Users drew anywhere from 1 to a maximum of 14 sketches throughout the simulation, some examples of which are shown in Figure \ref{fig:CuriousSketches}.
 While some users preferred to draw a series of sketches prior to searching for the target, others would only draw sketches when the target had been observed.
 Unlike the simulated HARPS environment, there was no clear correlating trend for user performance and the number of sketches that had been drawn.
-However, the scenarios with three of the top four highest number of sketches drawn (14, 13, and 11 sketches), were not able to capture the target.
-During these simulations, the robot displayed behaviour that was characteristic of poor planning, such as repeated routes.
-Since the action space grows exponentially with each added sketch, it makes intuitive sense that significant numbers of sketches leads to inefficient planning.
-As subjects were able to capture the target in less than two minutes with as few as one sketch and as many as nine sketches, there does not prove to be a favorable number or frequency of sketches that results in optimal performance, therefore disproving hypothesis 2.
+In fact, the scenarios with three of the top four highest number of sketches drawn (14, 13, and 11 sketches) failed to capture the target, with the robot demonstrating poor planning behavior, such as repeated routes.
+The inefficient planning stems from an exponential growth in action space with each added sketch.
+As subjects were able to capture the target in less than two minutes with as few as one sketch and as many as nine sketches, there does not prove to be a favorable number or frequency of sketches that results in optimal performance, therefore we do not have enough evidence in favor of hypothesis \textbf{H2}.